© Crown copyright 2019

 Expert face-to-face support

 There is clear evidence that the most effective way to quit smoking is with expert behavioural support from local stop smoking services combined with stop smoking aids.
 These include the prescription tablets Varenicline and Bupropion, nicotine replacement therapies and e-cigarettes.
-Smokers who get this package of support are up to 4 times as likely to quit successfully as those who try to quit unaided or with over the counter nicotine replacement therapy.
+Smokers who get this package of support are 3 times as likely to quit successfully as those who try to quit unaided or with over the counter nicotine replacement therapy.

 Prompts by healthcare professionals are the second most common reason for someone to make a quit attempt.
 Effective referral routes from both primary and secondary healthcare are important to ensure that all smokers who need it get this specialist support.
 GPs are normally the first point of contact for patients.